 How to Request an NCE

 The PI should always work with SPO/IAO to request an NCE when this is an appropriate action (see above).
 Sponsor policy dictates how such a request should be made, and sponsor requirements for requesting an NCE vary.
 The University may be required to obtain prior sponsor approval for an NCE, or the University may be able to extend the award expiration date without sponsor approval.
 In some cases the NCE request will need to be signed by the PI as well as countersigned by SPO/IAO and submitted in hard copy to the sponsor.
 For other requests the PI will need to prepare a request/justification for SPO/IAO to send to the sponsor via email or through an electronic portal provided by the sponsor.
-For NSF, the PI will need to upload the NCE request into Research.gov and and notify the SPO Contract and Grant Officer (CGO) so that SPO can process the request.
+For NSF, and other sponsors that require NCEs to be submitted through an electronic system or portal, the PI will need to upload the NCE request into the appropriate portal/system and then notify the SPO Contract and Grant Officer (CGO) that a NCE needs to be processed.
+Failure to notify the CGO may cause the NCE to be overlooked.
 In short, the PI should always follow the sponsor’s requirements for submitting an NCE request and discuss this process with SPO/IAO before taking action.

 Grantee-Approved No-Cost Extensions (GANCE)